Species: Human mutate

 - The Big Guy: Serves as the team's tank with his lethal claws and Healing Factor enabling him to stay in the battle.
 Though, visually subverted, as he's only 5'3".

-- Close-Range Combatant: Uses no weapons other than his adamantium-laced claws.
+- Close-Range Combatant: He prefers getting up close and personal with his opponents, using no weapons other than his adamantium-laced claws.

 - Gameplay and Story Integration: Wolverine's healing factor is actually a passive ability in-game, letting him wade into the front line and serve as an ideal tank.

 - Guttural Growler: As usual, he sounds like he's speaking through gravel.

 - Healing Factor: A powerful one that lets him shrug off attacks that would normally fatally wound a normal person.

 - Hot-Blooded: Wolverine is not a stoic or placid man in the slightest, being the member of the X-Men who's most quick to anger.

 - Lightning Bruiser: For his power level, Wolverine can dish out some serious damage, soak it up in turn, and clear the distance no problem.